Levels of Service

 BLS is non-emergency transportation during which we provide safe, medically supervised transport to patients who require medical monitoring and supervision without advanced interventions.
-Each BLS unit is manned by two EMTs at a minimum.
+Each BLS unit is manned by two EMTs, or a Certified Driver and an EMT.
 Each transport is tailored to the patient’s condition and needs to ensure not only a safe medically supervised transport but also as comfortable and relaxing a ride as possible.

 Advanced Life Support – ALS

 We provide ALS services to facilities as well as 911 assists to local counties.
 Each of our 24-hour ALS units features a team of one paramedic with critical care certification (CCEMT-P) as well as another paramedic or an EMT, and they are trained to handle emergency calls and transports with a professionalism unmatched in our region.
 The ambulances are equipped with all the equipment and ALS drugs necessary to provide a higher level of medical care and respond to any emergency situation including mass casualty incidents and other disasters.

 SCT is a level of care beyond the ALS transport which is performed by paramedics who have received additional specialized training specific to the diverse needs and challenges posed by the medical conditions of SCT patients.
 Our crews are trained to work closely with additional levels of support such as nurses, respiratory technicians and physicians when additional hands and skills are needed.